Watch our video on how to dip buy stocks.

 Dip buying became a popular strategy because of the psychology behind it.
 Traders and investors know that everything trades in cycles; whether it happens right away or takes time.

 As a result, the theory is that what you bought on a dip is going to recover back to pre-dip levels.
 However, there could be potential setbacks to keep that from occurring.

 Remember that trading is emotional and news moves markets.
 As a result, not every dip buy ends up going back up.
 Sometimes price continues to fall.

 That's the risk we take as traders.
 Many times however, dip buying works in our favor.
-The ability to spot the dip is because we've the proper stock market courses that show us what to look for.
+The ability to spot the dip is because we've the proper online trading courses that show us what to look for.

 You want to be able to confirm that dip buying is the right move when you go to purchase the stock.
 Hence the need to know what the charts are telling you.